 Some adjudication rules also provide for the correction of slips.
-For example, the ICE Adjudication Procedure allows the adjudicator to correct a decision to remove any clerical mistake, error or ambiguity within 14 days of the decision being notified to the parties.
+The ICE Adjudication Procedure allows the adjudicator to correct a decision to remove any clerical mistake, error or ambiguity within 14 days of the decision being notified to the parties.